hyili/ChatGPTAssistant/README.md

 - Speech2Text through OpenAI's Whisper Model (currently using local CPU)
 - Chat with ChatGPT through its API
 - Text2Speech through Google's Text2Speech Service
-- Related tools
-    - sox: play the media files

 ## News
+- 2023/03/26:
+    - Replace sox with pydub for playing the speech from Google
+    - Move the prompting from system to user role, which is more effective
 - 2023/03/12:
     - SIMPLE WebUI support for chat history with automatically websocket notification
     - Mute the code blocks before get into text2speech service